 ADLER-2 - on the wings of an eagle

-Following the successful ADLER-1 mission, ADLER-2 is the 2nd generation in-orbit space debris detector: Three instruments are onboard this 6U cubesat, scheduled for launch no earlier than mid-March 2023.
-This satellite will help increase debris detection and number of observations logged and carry a remote sensing payload allowing to study clouds and aerosols in the atmosphere.
+Following the successful ADLER-1 mission, ADLER-2 is the 2nd generation in-orbit space debris detector: Three instruments are onboard this 6U cubesat, launched on 15th April 2023.
+This satellite helps increasing debris detection and number of observations logged and carry a remote sensing payload allowing to study clouds and aerosols in the atmosphere.
 ADLER-2 is expected to help increase the debris detection rate by 80% thanks to use of a debris detection radar with larger antenna and increased detection range, and also to double the number of observations logged.

 The rapid and substantial growth of space-based activity in recent decades presents us with many opportunities but also significant challenges.
 Space debris, and the increased risk of collisions between objects, is something we need to manage carefully and as a first step we need to improve our understanding of what is happening and when.
 The ADLER-2 will join the ADLER-1 in helping us better detect debris and understand what we need to do to solve this challenge.
-The projected operational lifetime of the satellite is at least 1 year in orbit, after that it will burn up as a shooting star in the upper atmosphere.
+The operational lifetime of the satellite was 15 months in orbit, after that it burned up as a shooting star in the upper atmosphere.

 • Launch: 15Apr2023, on-board SpaceX/Falcon